Avatar photo Michael Cooney

 2. They are unnecessarily long and complex, making it a hassle for clients to go through.

 One of the best ways agencies can prove the value of their marketing strategy and impress clients is with our Summary Marketing Report.
+It solves the problems listed above by being (1) fully based around leads as the KPI and (2) digestible and easy to understand.

 1. Total leads for the month (405 leads)